-A permit to work system ensures that a formal check is undertaken to ensure that all parts of the safe system of work are in place before entry is made into a confined space.
+- 5.17.1 A permit to work system ensures that a formal check is undertaken to ensure that all parts of the safe system of work are in place before entry is made into a confined space.
 It is also a means of communication between site management, supervisors and those carrying out the hazardous work.
-Essential features of a permit to work system are:

-- Clear identification of who may authorise particular jobs and who is responsible for specifying the necessary precautions; - Provision to ensure that contractors engaged to carry out the work are included: - Training and instruction in the issue of permits; - Monitoring and auditing to ensure the system works.
+Whoever is responsible for undertaking the work is by default responsible for ensuring a safe system of work is in place and that this is supported by a permit to work.
+In respect of confined space work undertaken within the council, an appointed contractor would take overall responsibility for the work activity and this would be overseen by Infrastructure and Facilities.
+Essential features of a permit to work system are: - Clear identification of who may authorise permits for particular jobs with responsibility for specifying the necessary precautions and for closing the permit; - Provision to ensure that contractors engaged to carry out the work are included; - Training and instruction in the issue of permits; - Monitoring and auditing to ensure the system works; - Detailed on site procedures including supervision and monitoring.